ch4zm/ch4zm.github.io/docs/teaching.md

 **Course Location:** Room 5778A, Internet Hall, Hellmouth Institute of Technolology (South Campus)

 **Course Description:** What is blaseball?
 Yes!
-And in this course we will ask many other silly questions that don't matter.
 The only thing that matters is the Sun.
-In this course you will come away with a deep reverence for the sun and a tendency to worship the most supreme high-density ball of burning gas.
+In this course you will STARE INTO THE SUN and come away with a deep reverence for the sun and a tendency to worship the most supreme high-density ball of burning gas.

 -----